tianyuan-lu/Tabula-Muris-Processing-single-cell-RNAseq/README.md

 where **celltype_annot.tsv** can be found in the "CellTypeAnnotation" folder.
 Change "tissue" in line 5 of the script to "Brain"/"Heart" or any other desired tissue.

+Gene model ("TM_gene_genomic_info.tsv") of mm10 is based on UCSC genome browser and supplied to the script.

 ### Imputation
 ---
-Imputation of the filtered data can be performed by scImpute.
+Imputation of the filtered data can be performed by the "scImpute" R package.

 		scimpute(count_path = "/path/to/filteredfile"
          	         infile = "csv",